rubythonode/slash-developers/docs/ios/tutorials/using-management-api-on-ios.md

 page: :docsCmaIos
 name: Using the Management API on iOS
 title: Using the Management API on iOS
-metainformation: 'This post will walk you through implementing a simple iOS app for uploading images from the device's Camera Roll to Contentful.'
+metainformation: 'This post will walk you through implementing a simple iOS app for uploading images from the Camera Roll to Contentful.'
 slug: null
-tags:
+tags: null
-  - CMA
-  - iOS
-  - Mobile
-nextsteps:
+nextsteps: null
-  - docsCdaIos
-  - docsCdaSwift
 ---

 This post will walk you through implementing a simple iOS app for uploading images from the device's Camera Roll to Contentful.